Frequently asked questions about our emergency kits:

 What are the cabinets made of?

 The cabinets are made of a highly durable polycarbonate material and are lightweight for easy attachment to any wall.
-They are brightly coloured to stand out with a clear window to view the epinephrine auto injectors and they are alarmed to raise attention to the emergency.
+They are brightly coloured to stand out with a clear window to view the Epinephrine and Naloxone auto injectors and they are alarmed to raise attention to the emergency.

 Where are the cabinets manufactured?